odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 Is the Online Bank Synchronization feature included in my contract?
 -------------------------------------------------------------------

-- **Community Version**: No, this feature is not included in the Community Version.
+- **Community Edition**: No, this feature is not included in the Community Version.
-- **Online Version**: Yes, even if you benefit from the One App Free contract.
+- **Online Edition**: Yes, even if you benefit from the One App Free contract.
-- **Enterprise Version**: Yes, if you have a valid enterprise contract linked to your database.
+- **Enterprise Edition**: Yes, if you have a valid enterprise contract linked to your database.

 Some banks have a status "Beta."
 What does this mean?
 -----------------------------------------------------